 SEE PROGRAM DESCRIPTIONS IN THE SECTION THAT FOLLOWS

 August has traditionally been a club picnic.
-Depending upon Covid restriction and board approval, a decision will be made regarding what activity will be planned.
+But due to Covid restriction and board approval, we will have two events.

 Heather Hudson, Founder of United Women on the Fly, is an expert at making anglers (especially women) feel comfortable and becoming a part of the fly fishing community.
 Sometimes referred to as the “Middle Woman,” Heather volunteers her energy and time to connect and mentor women to become more confident on the water.
 Heather has dedicated her time to educate and inspire others.
 She is currently studying for her Casting Instructor Certification with Fly Fishers International in a study group with club members Frank Koterba and Marion Hiller, and has been teaching Fly Fishing since 2014.
 She’s also no stranger to being behind the camera.
 Heather started taking photos as a rodeo photographer with her 35mm.
 With over some 100 days on the water this year, it’s always a tossup between catching fish or being creative behind the camera.
 Her passion for conservation, getting anyone involved in fly fishing and enthusiasm to think outside the box is infectious.